 Aside from supplements, what else can you be consuming to help encourage better recovery?

 Sure, you guzzle a bottle of pre-workout after remembering you haven’t had enough H20 during the day, and you take a sip or two of the clear stuff mid-WOD.
-However, the hydrating cannot stop just because you are done sweating.
-Replenishing the fluids you lost while sweating as soon as you can is just as important as hydrating ahead of time, because if you do not hydrate properly, you risk significantly exacerbated symptoms of DOMS, according to a study published in the Journal of Athletic Training.
+However, the hydrating can’t stop just because you’re done sweating.
+Replenishing the fluids you lost while sweating as soon as you can is just as important as hydrating ahead of time, because if you don’t hydrate properly, you risk significantly exacerbated symptoms of DOMS, according to a study published in the Journal of Athletic Training.

 How much water you need after exercising depends on many factors, such as the length and intensity of the exercise, the environmental conditions, and your individual make-up.
 To get really specific on how much water you need after a workout, start by weighing yourself before and after exercise.
 After your workout, drink 16 ounces of fluid for every pound you have lost.
 Or simply use your pee color as a general guideline for your overall hydration status: the paler, the better.

 What can we say about a cup of joe that has not been said about the OG (legal) performance-enhancing substance?
 Apart from making your mornings (and okay, afternoons!) easier, caffeine can reduce subsequent muscle soreness and pain (which is why it is sometimes an ingredient in over-the-counter pain relief meds).